Why this tranquil Barbados hotel hits the mark for the perfect Caribbean experience

 I’d recommend visiting in the UK winter, and only stay later than May if you don't mind a bit of rain here and there.
 It rained occasionally when we stayed, and it didn’t impact us too much as the sea is still lovely and warm even in the rain.
 I really felt this hotel gives the classic Barbados experience.
 It has so much to offer, and its setting combines a tropical haven with beautiful blue sea and a beautiful stretch of beach.
 Safe to say we left relaxed and happy.

-To book a stay at the Royal Fairmount Pavilion or to find out more, click here.
+To book a stay at the Royal Fairmont Pavilion or to find out more, click here.